timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 The `Stable: no` means that when Quicksort encounters elements of equal value, their relative order in the final sorted array may be different from their original order in the unsorted array.

+### Big O notation and the polynomial-time benchmark

+ [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is a mathematical way to describe how an algorithm's performance (usually time or space requirements) grows as the input size grows.

+A [polynomial](https://en.wikipedia.org/wiki/Polynomial) is an expression consisting of variables (usually x) and coefficients, that involves only the operations of addition, subtraction, multiplication, and non-negative integer exponents.
+For example:

+- 3x² + 2x + 1 is a polynomial (read as "three x squared plus two x plus one")
+- x³ + 2x² is a polynomial (read as "x cubed plus two x squared")
+- 2^x is not a polynomial (read as "two to the power of x" - this is exponential)
+- x! is not a polynomial (read as "x factorial" - this grows faster than any polynomial)

+The [polynomial-time benchmark](https://en.wikipedia.org/wiki/Time_complexity#Polynomial_time) is particularly important as it represents a key distinction between "efficient" and "inefficient" algorithms.

+An algorithm runs in polynomial time if its running time is upper bounded by a polynomial expression in the size of the input.
+For example:

+- O(1): constant time
+- O(log n): logarithmic time
+- O(n): linear time
+- O(n log n): linearithmic time
+- O(n²): quadratic time
+- O(n³): cubic time

+Algorithms with polynomial time complexity (O(n^k) where k is a constant) are generally considered "efficient" or "tractable".
+This includes our earlier examples:

+- Hash table lookups: O(1)
+- Binary search: O(log n)
+- Quicksort average case: O(n log n)

+In contrast, algorithms with non-polynomial time complexity are considered "inefficient" or "intractable":

+- O(2^n): exponential time
+- O(n!): factorial time

+For example, the brute force solution to the Traveling Salesman Problem has O(n!) complexity, making it impractical for large inputs.
+This is why we often seek approximation algorithms or heuristics for such problems.

+The polynomial-time benchmark is important because:

+1. Polynomial functions grow more slowly than exponential functions for large inputs
+2. Polynomial-time algorithms remain feasible as input sizes grow
+3. Many fundamental computer science problems can be solved in polynomial time

 ### The example code

 Here is what the steps above look like in the class-based code example.
 I have removed the comments for brevity and tightened up the layout so please visit the Quicksort link above for the full code.